meharbhatia/SIREN_WorkLog/WorkLog.md

 **7th June 2018**

-Read about Hierarchical clustering approaches like Agglomerative Clustering, Divisive Clustering and Bi-Section KMeans.
+Read about Hierarchical clustering approaches like Agglomerative Clustering, Divisive Clustering and Bi-Section KMeans and understood the algorithms given in the text (Leaving the implementation part for Algo 4, 5, 6)

 **8th June 2018**
 Reading chapter 6 of the book that looks into concept hierarchy induction and the common approaches to learning the concept hierachies.